alaa-abdelrahim/Prev_Projects/README.md

 - **Project Work-type:** Individual work.

 - **Main Features:**
   - The project starts with dummy data but you can customize everything by yourself for your personal usage.
   - Support multiple projects.
-  - You can add description for each project.
+  - You can add a description for each project.
-  - You can edit project title or description.
+  - You can edit the project title or description.
   - Support multiple tasks for each project.
-  - You can mark task as completed or redo it.
+  - You can mark a task as completed or redo it.
-  - You can add description for each task.
+  - You can add a description for each task.
-  - You can edit task title or description.
+  - You can edit the task title or description.
   - You can delete the completed tasks.
   - You can delete any project.